reallysaurabh/reallysaurabh.github.io/README.md

 ## Talks, Honors and Achievements
+- Speaking about Privacy and Consent as a guest speaker in Computing for Medicine course offered at IIIT-Delhi.
+[Slides](https://www.linkedin.com/posts/reallysaurabh_privacy-and-consent-activity-6717377088925634560-IWpq)
 - Wrote an Award Winning Blog on [Innovative Cyber Security and Data Protection Practices for the Digitally Driven World](https://blog.i4c.in/2020/06/i4c-blogathon-first-runner-up-prize.html).
 - Speaking at [ACM IGDTUW WORKSHOP](http://acmigdtuwchapter.tech/summerworkshop2020/index.html) - Register to secure your spot.
 - Talk on "Linux Security" in ACM Summer School on Cybersecurity and Data Analytics, IIIT-Delhi 2019.